2019 South East Asian Rankings for Swimming Complete

 Cebu, with two days out of four done for the Batang Pinoy Swimming Finals.
 5 Records fell in the pool in swimming.

-The oldest record in swimming finally fell Aubrey Sheian Bermejo (Iligan) clocked 2.20.52 in 11-12 Girls 200 Freestyle mark of Reena Danggoy 2.24.46 of PRQ which was set in the older editions of the Batang Pinoy in 2001.
+The oldest swimming record finally fell Aubrey Sheian Bermejo (Iligan), who clocked 2.20.52 in 11-12 Girls 200 Freestyle mark of Reena Danggoy 2.24.46 of PRQ, which was set in the older editions of the Batang Pinoy in 2001.